Magic Roundabout (Swindon): The roundabout

 When the roundabout complex was first opened, the mini-roundabouts were not permanently marked out and could be reconfigured while the layout was fine-tuned.
 A police officer was stationed at each mini roundabout during this pilot phase to oversee how drivers coped with the unique arrangement.

 The roundabout is built over a section of the old Wilts & Berks Canal—Swindon wharf.
 A narrow, stone bridge built c.
 1810, which is a Grade II listed building, carried the old Saxon way known as Drove Road over the canal half a mile (800 m) east of the town centre.
 Its site became covered by Drove Roundabout, which was later redeveloped as the Magic Roundabout.
 A wharf occupied one edge and the area was known as the Marsh.
 The Wilts & Berks Canal Trust are currently in negotiations with Swindon Council to include in the New Swindon Regeneration Framework plans to restore the canal through the town centre.
 The restoration would use the route of the North Wilts Canal and not the main West Vale route that the Magic Roundabout sits over.
 The North Wilts Canal was a separate branch which exited the town northwards through Moredon.

 A calendar is produced each year by the UK Roundabout Appreciation Society depicting the town's finest examples.
-The official name of the roundabout used to be County Islands, but it was changed in the late 1980s to match its popular name.
+The official name of the roundabout was originally County Islands, but it was changed in the early 1980s to match its popular name after a campaign by Councillor David Glaholm.

 In 2005, it was voted the worst roundabout in a survey of the general public by a UK insurance company.
 In September 2007, the Magic Roundabout was named as one of the world's worst junctions by a UK motoring magazine.
 In December 2007, BBC News reported a survey identifying The Magic Roundabout as one of the "10 Scariest Junctions in the United Kingdom"; however, the roundabout provides a better throughput of traffic than other designs and has an excellent safety record, since traffic moves too slowly to do serious damage in the event of a collision.

-In 2010, the National Cooperative Highway Research Program concluded that the roundabout reduces injurious crashes by three quarters.

 The roundabout in Drove Road is not the only one in Swindon that worked on the same principle; until recently, the roundabout at Bruce Street Bridges had a similar layout, but had only four entry/exit points.
 It was converted into a conventional roundabout in 2016.